Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Charles' elder brother Henry died of typhoid making Charles heir to the English throne.
 Elizabeth was Charles' elder sister and her descendants would become future kings of England.

-Charles became the first person to succeed to the crown of both England and Scotland.
-His father James was King of Scotland (James VI) from 1567 and later King of England (James I) from 1603.
+King Charles I became the first person to succeed to the crown of both England and Scotland.
+His father James VI the King of Scotland from 1567 and later James I King of England from 1603.
 James was buried at Westminster Abbey.

 Proxy wedding of Charles & Henrietta in Paris.